-(5) Provides to the agency, no later than seven days before the Advisory Committee meeting, the final staff analysis and a recognition recommendation and any other information provided to the Advisory Committee under §602.34(c).
+(9) Provides to the agency, no later than seven days before the Advisory Committee meeting, the final staff analysis and a recognition recommendation and any other information provided to the Advisory Committee under §602.34(c); and

-(f) The Advisory Committee reviews the matter in accordance with §602.34.
+(10) The Advisory Committee reviews the matter in accordance with §602.34.

 (Authority: 20 U.S.C.
 1099b)